-A recent special force units raid that got out of control and earned much more attention than its planners intended
+A recent special forces raid got out of hand and attracted more attention than its planners intended

 “The hydropower plant boom” is a serious issue all over the Balkans.
-A horrifying number of local mountain rivers are being dammed up by the private investors blinded by the greed.
-This foolish approach resolves in irreversible environmental changes destroying these uniquely clear streams.
-No wonder a loud resistance has risen from local communities in order to save Europe's last wild rivers.
-But none was so heavily oppressed as the one on Kruscica.
+A horrifying number of local mountain rivers are being dammed by private investors blinded by greed.
+This foolish approach results in irreversible environmental changes that destroy these clear streams.
+No wonder loud resistance has risen from local communities in order to save Europe's last wild rivers.
+But no one ne was repressed in a heavy-handed way, like the one on the Kruscica.

-"They threw themselves at us with such determination and rage ..."
+"They came at us with determination and rage ..."

-Seeing no other option in fulfilling their task the men panoplied with shields and batons have decided to vacate the access to the riverbed by any means necessary.
-Regardless their overbalance in strength and in numbers they started to drag the women away from the rest, insulting them using sexual connotations, tearing their clothes or traditional headscarves and even physically injuring more than a half of the nonresisting women.
+Seeing no other way of fulfilling their task, the men, laden with shields and batons, decided to open access to the riverbed by any means necessary.
+Regardless of their overbearing strength and numbers, they started dragging women away from the protesters, insulting them using sexually-loaded language, tearing their clothes or traditional headscarves, and even physically injuring more than half of the women who were not resisting them.

-When facing the crude policemen, leaving the site was for sure an easy and obvious way how to save themselves from unnecessary abusive behaviour and beating.
+When facing the crude police, there was surely an easy and obvious way to save themselves from unnecessary abusive behavior and beating.
 So why didn't the women just walk away?

-The reason why the women refused to obey police orders, step aside and clear the passage was much more intriguing and at the same time far more disturbing than one might expect.
-Right on the tail of the police vehicles a several truck and excavators were aligned waiting for the “law defenders” to do the dirty work.
+The reason why the women refused to the police orders, step aside, and the clear passage was much more intriguing and, at the same time, far more disturbing than one might expect.
+Right on the tail of the police vehicles, several trucks and excavators were lined up, waiting for the "custodians of the law" to do their dirty work.

-“The purpose of the police units is for them to protect the people from crime.
+“The purpose of the police units is to protect people from crime.

-Instead, they often protect the criminals and cash up in return.”
+Instead, they often protect the criminals and cash in."

-About thirty protesters were captured and taken to Vitez police station for seven hours long questioning.
-After being released the women accompanied by two men had to seek for a medical help only to be send away from the nearest hospital without any explanation and having to travel to the neighbouring city of Travnik.
+About 30 protesters were rounded up and taken to the Vitez police station for questioning, which lasted seven hours.
+After being released, the women, accompanied by two men, had to seek medical help, only to be taken away from the nearest hospital without any explanation, and having to travel to the neighboring town of Travnik.

-But not everything went perfect there either.
-“In Travnik hospital we were fortunately taken care of,” one of the hurt women stated.
-“Nevertheless, when asked for the list of injuries the medical service refused to provide it.
-Of course we were prepared to pay the obligatory fee of 50 BAM.
-I really don't know what to think about this,” she refered about the power of money or possibly fear.
+But not everything went perfectly there either.
+“At the Travnik Hospital, we were taken care of,” one of the injured women stated.
+“Nevertheless, when asked for medical service, they refused to provide it.
+Of course, we were prepared to pay 50 BAM.
+I really don't know what to think,” she said, referring to the power of money, or possibly fear.

-The police denied basically all the above given allegations, named the intervention a “previously prepared plan”, falsely accused the Kruscicians of illegal blockade of a public road for all the traffic and stated that “the police restrained the protesters without using any inadequate force” and that “there were no injured people during the conduct of the aforementioned police activities”.
+The police basically denied all the allegations.
+They named the intervention and the "previously prepared plan," accused the villagers of illegally blockading the public road and denying passage to all traffic.
+They then stated that officers handled "the protesters without any force," and that “no people were injured during the aforementioned police activities.”

-Without any doubt on this early morning a number of civil rights have been violated, particularly the European Convention on Human Rights and the Aarhus Convention.
-The Institution of Human Rights Ombudsman of Bosnia and Herzegovina have opened an ex officio investigation.
-On top of that the case have been addressed to relevant representatives in the EU, UN and OSCE by the non-governmental organizations Arnika and Center for the Environment.
+Without a doubt, early that morning, a number of civil rights were violated, especially those under the European Convention on Human Rights and the Aarhus Convention.
+The Institution of Human Rights Ombudsman of Bosnia and Herzegovina has opened an ex officio investigation.
+On top of that, the case was directed to the relevant EU, UN, and OSCE non-governmental organizations, Arnika and Center for Environment.

-"We would like to kindly ask you to watch described case of violence closely and
+"We would like to watch the described case of violence and

-help you to enforce the principles embedded in international conventions."
+help enforce the principles embedded in international conventions."

-The result is following: the construction of a hydropower plant on Kruscica river enforced by the police has begun and yet more and more people arrive to the construction site to demonstrate- now not only against the environment exploitation, but for human and civic rights and against the police brutality also.
+The result is the following: the construction of the hydropower plant on the Kruscica River, the shelf, and the sea, and the people arriving at the construction site to demonstrate-- now not only against the exploitation of the environment, but also for human and civic rights against police brutality.

-The future will decide the end of the Kruscica story in which both the nature and the people get hurt and suffer.
+The future will be the end of the story of Kruscica, in which both nature and people get hurt and suffer.